-The Confederation of Danish Industry (DI) appreciates having the opportunity to provide comments on the Consultation Paper.
+BUSINESSEUROPE appreciates having the opportunity to provide comments on the Consultation Paper.

-DI support the idea that performance measures should be clearly defined by entities and that entities should present those definitions in a consistent manner.
+We support the idea that performance measures should be clearly defined by entities and that entities should present those definitions in a consistent manner.
 However, we do not think that ESMA has explained clearly enough why amendments compared to the CESR Recommendation are necessary.
-Instead we would encourage ESMA to focus on the consistent application of the current CESR Recommendation in all EU Member if ESMA finds that there is an inadequate level playing field today.